 The table displays the Name of the cluster, the number of managed devices, the number of APs in the cluster, and the version of software running on the managed devices of the cluster.

-- In the managed device partition where you want to install the firmware and where you want it to boot from.
+7. In the section, specify the managed device partition where you want to install the firmware and where you want it to boot from.
 Select any one of the following partitions:

-- Click Install to start the cluster upgrade process.
+8. Click to start the cluster upgrade process.

 Execute the following command to trigger the cluster upgrade in the Mobility Master: